 Like many places, prehistoric Britain was once inhabited by large lizards, woolly rhinos, mammoths, sabre-toothed tigers and so on – though not necessarily all at the same time.
-Inevitably, A Bit About Britain focuses on relatively recent history, going back a mere few thousand years.
-Of course, the human story begins much, much earlier than that – though it is not our purpose here to speculate when the first man appeared on earth, or what he was.
-But the first evidence of human presence in Britain goes back some 950,000 years – primitive hunter-gatherers, who left their tools and footprints in Happisburgh, Norfolk.
+A Bit About Britain’s history focuses on relatively recent events, going back a mere few thousand years, though of course the human story begins much, much earlier than that.
+It is believed that the first primitive primates evolved about 55 million years ago, the first true hunter-gather, Homo Erectus, walked the earth about 1-2 million years ago (give or take) and the direct ancestor of modern man, Homo Sapiens, arrived about 195,000 years ago.

-Prehistoric man made his mark on the landscape of Britain as well as leaving behind scores of sites that can be visited today, which include stone circles, burial chambers, hill forts, ancient settlements and trackways, giant figures carved into hillsides and mysterious monuments and standing stones.
-Britain’s museums contain hundreds of artefacts, ranging from primitive stone and bone tools, to beautiful pre-Roman jewellery.
+Prehistoric man made his mark on the landscape of Britain, clearing vast tracts of forest, as well as leaving behind scores of sites that can be visited today, including stone circles, burial chambers, hill forts, ancient settlements and trackways, giant figures carved into hillsides and strange monuments and standing stones.
+Their memory is also preserved in Britain’s museums, which contain thousands of artefacts, ranging from primitive stone and bone tools, to beautiful and stylish Celtic jewellery.